 Mercy Watson Series

-Next on my list is the Mercy Watson Series by Kate DiCamillo.
+Next on my picture books list is the Mercy Watson Series by Kate DiCamillo.
 I just love these old fashioned look and feel of the illustrations in this book.
 Seriously, can’t you tell a difference in the feel of these pages?
 I love the bright colors and the sweet innocence of these stories, and I especially enjoy the pride it gives struggling readers who are transitioning to chapter books, but still just need the pictures support.
 Kate has a new series out now, Bink and Gollie.
 My tutoring student just mentioned this series to me, and I noticed on Amazon, they were just released back in April.
 (How could I have missed these?)
 They are on my must check out list!

 Several years ago, I read Big Chickens by Leslie Helakoski, and I thought it was just hysterical.
 The children joined in with the repeated phrases, and it was just so fun to read in various voices.
 Since the original was published in 2006, Leslie has expanded the collection to Big Chickens Go to Town and Big Chickens Fly the Coop.
 This series would be fun to use for patterned writing.
 I think my students would love writing about the chickens visiting different locations.
 These books work well for teaching how to write dialogue too.